Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Status: Discontinued 1992, Reintroduced 2024

-The original 2720 "Spyder" tremolo from the 1980s utilized Kahler patents but was still visually reminiscent of a Floyd Rose.
-It was always made in the USA.
-There were three versions: the 2722 (Wrench-locking model), the 2731 (Finger-locking model), and the 2750 (Non-locking model.)
-Very different from a Floyd Rose is that the base has replaceable slotted inserts which pivot on the studs.
-The studs can be rotated instead of having to be replaced, unlike a tremolo with knife-edges.
-Unique to Kahler is the "Kahler Auto Latch" which is an optional fitting to the block that allows one to switch the tremolo from floating to fixed via the tremolo arm.
+Unlike a Floyd Rose, its base used replaceable slotted inserts that pivot on the studs.
+The studs could be rotated instead of having to be replaced, unlike a tremolo bridge with knife-edges.
+Unique to Kahler was the Kahler Auto Latch which was an optional fitting to the block that allows one to switch the tremolo from floating to fixed via the tremolo arm.
 The Spyder will not fit in a Floyd Rose rout.

 The 1988–1991 lefty Peavey Tracer came standard with the Spyder tremolo.
 More examples include this 1987 USA Custom Shop lefty Warlock, this 1987 USA Custom Shop lefty B.C Rich ST-III, and this left-handed B.C Rich ST-III from the same era.